 - Coagulation: Lectures and laboratory work cover the process of hemostasis, hemorrhagic disorders, and the principles and performance of laboratory procedures used in diagnosing and monitoring them.

 Clinical Microscopy (2 units)»

 - Body Fluid Analysis: Lectures cover the physiology and clinical importance of examining body fluids such as cerebrospinal fluid, pleural fluids and semen.
-Laboratory work includes performance of microscopic, chemical and biological procedures.
-Also included are Principles of Staining Techniques, and Use and Care of the Microscope.
+Laboratory work includes performance of microscopic, chemical and biological procedures, as well as principles of staining techniques.

 - Urinalysis: Lectures and laboratory work cover the anatomy and physiology of the kidney in health and disease and the chemical, physical and microscopic examination of urine.

 - Immunopathology: Lectures cover a review of characteristics of antigens, antibodies and their reactions, and the principles of laboratory tests involving antigen-antibody reactions.
 Discussions of the function and dysfunction of the immune mechanism and the laboratory tests used to measure its integrity are included.
 Laboratory work enables the student to perform some of the various types of tests available and includes exposure to research techniques.

 - Immunoserology: Lectures offer a survey of infectious diseases for which serological testing is of diagnostic importance.
 Laboratory work emphasizes fundamental technique in the performance of some of the most commonly used test procedures.